sdss/meeting-2025/registration/index.md

   - Conference materials (name badge, program booklet, etc.)
   - Conference dinner
   - Optional shuttle service to and from the venue (MPIA/HdA)

+**Important Notice:** Spaces for in-person attendance and slots for talks and posters are limited.

 ### Register Now